wavefrontHQ/wavefront-sdk-python/README.md

 * [How to Get Support and Contribute](#how-to-get-support-and-contribute)
 * [How to Release](#how-to-release)

-# Welcome to the Wavefront Python SDK
+# Welcome to VMware Aria Operations™ for Applications Python SDK

-Wavefront by VMware Python SDK lets you send raw data from your Python application to Wavefront using a `wavefront_sender` interface.
+VMware Aria Operations for Applications (formerly known as Wavefront) Python SDK lets you send raw data from your Python application to Operations for Applications using a wavefront_sender interface.
 The data is then stored as metrics, histograms, and trace data.
 This SDK is also referred to as the Wavefront Sender SDK for Python.

-Although this library is mostly used by the other Wavefront Python SDKs to send data to Wavefront, you can also use this SDK directly.
-For example, you can send data directly from a data store or CSV file to Wavefront.
+Although this library is mostly used by the other Operations for Applications Python SDKs to send data to Operations for Applications, you can also use this SDK directly.
+For example, you can send data directly from a data store or CSV file to Operations for Applications.

+Note: We're in the process of updating the product name to Operations for Applications, but in many places we still refer to it as Wavefront.

 **Before you start implementing, let us make sure you are using the correct SDK!**